pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## to do a favor

 ## to tune it out
+* You have to learn to tune it out or it would drive you crazy.
+* "I had to learn to tune it out," she said.

 ## enough is enough
+* "Enough is enough already," he said.

 ## to vent to
+* I think it was a way for her to vent to other women.

 ## to change the subject
+* Not at all, I'll change the subject.
+* We're going to change the subject.

 ## a heck of a lot
+* That's a heck of a lot of first-class stamps!
+* It just looks a heck of a lot better.
+* The economy has gotten a heck of a lot worse.

 ## working things out
+* "The richer villagers have ways of working things out," he said.
+* He still prefers working things out with pencil and paper.

 ## it is none of their business
+* "It is none of their business," she says, with a wave of her hand.
+* Then again, it is none of their business, because they have little say over the sports-car maker's managers or strategy.

 ## aches and pains
 * As you get older, you will experience more aches and pains!
+* I've got aches and pains all over.

 ##  get their hands dirty
+* The more established agencies didn't want to get their hands dirty with derelict houses.
+* Money managers need to get their hands dirty and find out more about crops.
+* We never see them get their hands dirty, so to speak.

-##  Ready to use
+* ##  Ready to use
+* He must be ready to use force.
+* Refrigerate until ready to use.

 ##  the big step
-It's a big step from thinking about a new business to creating a new business.
+* It's a big step from thinking about a new business to creating a new business.

 ## quit for the day
-I'm quitting for the day and going home.
+* I'm quitting for the day and going home.

 ## it was a big surprise for everyone